zonemaster/zonemaster/docs/specifications/tests/Address-TP/address01.md

 ### Special procedural requirements

-Should automatically fetches the registry mentioned above when need for testing
+The registries listed in bullet 3 above must be fetched prior to testing

 ### Intercase dependencies